PythonicCafe/cookiecutter-dokku-django/{{ cookiecutter.project_slug }}/README.md

 ```shell
 make start logs
 ```

+> Note: the first time the command above is executed, it will take a few minutes because it will build the Docker image
+> that runs Django and download the other images/dependencies.
+Subsequent runs will be much faster.

 To access Django, go to [localhost:5000](http://localhost:5000).
 The `web` Docker compose service will automatically execute the migrations before starting the HTTP server, so the system will be ready to be used.